iamclint/Zeal/README.md

 - Toggle through map label modes
 - Toggle up or down through visible map levels
 - Toggle map visibility of raid members
+- Press to display group and raid member labels
 - Toggle nameplate colors for players on/off
 - Toggle nameplate con colors for npcs on/off
 - Toggle nameplate for self on/off